nikolayhg/notes/changeless.md

 * Change

 ## Humans
 * Experiencing during any exprience.
-Also named by some: awareness, consciousness.
+Also (unscientifically) named by some: awareness, consciousness.
 * Breathing
 * Sleeping
 * Eating